Sexual and gender-based violence against Palestinians during the Gaza war: Execution of women in Gaza

+In January 2024, a United Nations Women report stated that two mothers were killed every hour by Israeli forces in Gaza.
 On 19 February 2024, a group of United Nations special rapporteurs reported on claims that Palestinian women and children were "arbitrarily" targeted and killed in Gaza.
 Some were killed while holding white pieces of cloth, seeking refuge or fleeing.